-Harvest only bright red rose hips that with smooth skin.
+Harvest only bright red rose hips with smooth skin.
 They should give under a gentle squeeze.

-Avoid overripe, shrivelled hips as they are less flavorful and less fresh.
+Avoid overripe, shriveled hips as they are less flavorful and less fresh.
 These can be left behind for birds and animals.

 Rose hips are ripe when they can be removed from the plant with a gentle tug.